Ink & Toner Buying Guide

 Let's walk through how to find the right cartridge for your printer:

-- First, locate your printer model number.
+- Locate your printer model number.
 This should be easy to find, typically on the front or top of the printer.
 The series number should be right there, too.

-- Next, visit Quill's ink and toner finder tool and type in the printer info you just gathered.
+- Visit Quill's ink and toner finder tool and type in the printer info you just gathered.

 Other helpful tips if you can't locate your printer info: